 In sum, recent and painful experience at this University suggests that the entire enterprise of attempting to discipline student-to-student speech deflects attention from the underlying problems.
 The message is wrong for offender and offended alike, and the process is likely to open more wounds than it heals.
 We believe that the same conclusion follows from analysis under the First Amendment, but we need not rely on such analysis.
 Of course, a conclusion that speech cannot be prohibited under the Constitution, or that a university should not treat student speech as a matter for discipline, does not mean either that the speech is good or that it should be left unanswered.
 On the contrary, a university has a special obligation to ensure that answers are forthcoming, including from faculty.
-We also recognize that the cost of not regulating hate speech is the somewhat greater likelihood of physical altercations.
+We also recognize that the cost of not regulating hate speech is the somewhat greater likelihood of physical altercations, which may, of course, be subject to sanction without punishing speech.

-A.1.b.
+A. 1. b.
 Student speech may be the subject of discipline under general rules of conduct.

 The freedom of speech that is essential to a university need not be endangered by the promulgation and enforcement of general conduct rules that seek to enforce norms unrelated to the content of speech.
-Thus, for example, to threaten physical harm (e.g., bomb threats) is a form of verbal conduct that is subject to discipline.
-Furthermore, utterances that accompany physical conduct, e.g., blocking the free mobility of another, may be evi-dentiary that the physical conduct is coercive and hence subject to discipline.
-In addition, rules regulating verbal coercive conduct, e.g., in connection with stalking, and disruptive noise (as indicated in the Guidelines on Open Expression) are not objectionable so long as they are interpreted and applied in an even-handed manner without regard to content.
+Thus, for example, threatening physical harm (e.g., bomb threats) is subject to discipline.
+Furthermore, utterances that accompany physical conduct, e.g., blocking the free mobility of another or stalking, may be evidentiary that the physical conduct is coercive and hence subject to discipline.
+In addition, rules regulating disruptive noise (as indicated in the "Guidelines on Open Expression") are not objectionable so long as they are interpreted and applied in an even-handed manner without regard to content.

-A.1.c.
+A. 1. c.
 The University has a duty to educate for community.
 In particular, this duty encompasses fostering those values of tolerance and mutual respect that lie at the heart of the academic enterprise.
 Fidelity to those values is crucial if the paramount mission of a secular academic institution-the shared adventure of seeking knowledge-is to be accomplished.